Other than torque or speed, another factor should be considered when sizing motors.

 Fundamental Inertia (J) Equation

 Don't worry.
 There are simplified forms of this formula.
-Five different simplified equations for 5 common loads (objects) are shown below for solid cylinder, hollow cylinder, rectangular object, rectangular object with off-center axis, and object in linear motion.
+Five different simplified equations for five common loads (objects) are shown below for solid cylinder, hollow cylinder, rectangular object, rectangular object with off-center axis, and object in linear motion.

 Choose the appropriate equation based on: